Permuting the roots of univariate polynomials whose coefficients depend on parameters: Proofs for Problem 1

-These two triangles happen to be copies of the Newton polygon of $\ell$ rotated by an angle of $\pi/2$ and $-\pi/2$ respectively.
-As a consequence, the closed coamoeba $\Arg_\vp$ consists of $2\delta$ many triangles.
-Each such triangle is bounded by 3 geodesics which are respectively the pullback under the covering $\psi$ of each of the 3 geodesics in \eqref{eq:geod}.
-We refer to the boundary geodesics of $\Arg_vp$ with slope $(b,-n)$, $(-a,m)$ and $(a-b,n-m)$ respectively as the \emph{D-}, \emph{L-} and the \emph{R-geodesics}, see Figures \ref{fig:coamoebaline} and \ref{fig:coamoebaphi}.
-The latter slopes are the outer normal vectors to the edges of the convex hull $\conv(A)$.
-The letters D, L and R stand respectively for down, left and right in relation to the respective positions of the corresponding edges of $\conv(A)$.
+These two triangles are copies of the Newton polygon of $\ell$, rotated by $\pi/2$ and $-\pi/2$ respectively.
+As a consequence, the closed coamoeba $\Arg_\vp$ consists of $2\delta$ triangles.
+Each such triangle is bounded by three geodesics.
+These are precisely the pullbacks, under the covering map $\psi$, of the three geodesics in \eqref{eq:geod}.

+We refer to the boundary geodesics of $\Arg_\vp$ with respective slopes $(b,-n)$, $(-a,m)$ and $(a-b,n-m)$ as the \emph{D-}, \emph{L-}, and \emph{R-geodesics}; see Figures \ref{fig:coamoebaline} and \ref{fig:coamoebaphi}.
+These slopes are the outer normal vectors to the edges of the convex hull $\conv(A)$.
+The letters D, L, and R stand for down, left, and right, respectively, in reference to the positions of the corresponding edges of $\conv(A)$.

-The braid monodromy map $\mb_\vp$ is about tracking the configuration of points given by horizontal sections of the curve $\{(x,t)\in (\C^*)^2:\, \vp(x,t)=0\}$.
-Below, we argue that we can study the horizontal sections of $\Arg_\vp$ in order to determine the image of $\mb_\vp$.
+The braid monodromy map $\mb$ tracks the configuration of points given by horizontal sections of the curve $\{(x,y) \in (\cC)^2 :\, \vp(x,y) = 0\}$.
+Below, we argue that the horizontal sections of $\Arg_\vp$ can be used to determine the image of $\mb$.

-In analogy with the fact that generic sections of $\{(x,t)\in (\C^*)^2:\, \vp(x,t)=0\}$ consist of $n$ distinct points, generic horizontal sections of $\Arg_\vp$ consist of $n$ distinct line segments.
-Indeed, observe that each such segment has a single endpoint lying on an D-geodesic and that D-geodesics intersect any horizontal section $n$ times all together.
-This is true unless the horizontal section passes through the intersection point of a L-geodesic with a R-geodesic as the corresponding segment is thus bounded by two points on D-geodesics (possibly distinct).
-For practical sake, we refer to the intersection points between L- and R-geodesics as the \emph{singular vertices} of $\Arg_\vp$.
-We denote by $\emph{\sS}\subset (S^1)^2$ the set of all of them.
+While generic horizontal sections of $\{(x,y)\in (\cC)^2:\, \vp(x,y)=0\}$ consist of $n$ distinct points, generic horizontal sections of $\Arg_\vp$ consist of $n$ distinct line segments.
+Indeed, observe that each such segment has a single endpoint lying on a D-geodesic, and that the D-geodesics intersect any horizontal section exactly $n$ times in total.
+This remains true unless the horizontal section passes through an intersection point of an L-geodesic with an R-geodesic, in which case the corresponding segment is bounded by two (possibly distinct) points on D-geodesics.

+For practical purposes, we refer to the intersection points between L- and R-geodesics as the \textit{singular vertices} of $\Arg_\vp$.
+We denote by $\emph{\sS} \subset (S^1)^2$ the set of all such points.